 International youth work development at its best: Train the Trainer training for the Erasmus+ Move Beyond project is underway in Espoo

 Espoo Youth Services is actively involved in the conduct and development of international youth work.
 The Erasmus+ Move Beyond project (2019–2022) is an excellent example of international youth work and cooperation in youth services.
 The project is being implemented in collaboration with six European actors.
 The actors include municipal actors, organisations and companies.
-In addition to Espoo, also the following cities are part of the project: Vienna (Austria), 's-Hertogenbosch (Netherlands), Palmela (Portugal), Turin (Italy) and Lodz (Poland).
+In addition to Espoo, also the following cities are part of the project: Vienna (Austria), 's-Hertogenbosch (Netherlands), Palmela (Portugal), Turin (Italy), Florence (Italy) and Lodz (Poland).
 The main coordination of the project is the responsibility of the Dutch organisation Weener XL.

 The Move Beyond project is developing new ways to reach young people outside of work and education, using the ways of arts and sports.
 The aim is to introduce new tools for working with young people in difficult situations.

 Espoo Youth Services coordinates the sports part of the project in collaboration with Espoo Sports and Exercise Services.
 The collaboration has so far resulted in a 40-page guide on the use of physical activity in group work with young people.
 In addition to this guide, the project has produced a similar guide on the use of art in group activities.
 As a third written output, the project has produced a theoretical framework on which all activities under the project are based.